"To be a leading liberal arts University in Asia for the world delivering academic excellence in a caring, creative and global culture."

 No pre-set distribution of grades.

-The document, Policy for the Assessment of Student Learning is available in the BUniport.
+The document, Policy for the Assessment of Student Learning, is available on the BUniport.
 There are some points you should not miss:

 Normally, students will receive marked/graded assessments with appropriate feedback no later than three weeks after the submission deadline.